Strongly correlated physics in organic open-shell quantum systems: Methods

-where the Green's function $\mathbf{G}^{\sigma}_A$ includes the many-body self-energy and the double-counting correction, and the chemical potential $\mu$ is determined to preserve the DFT occupation of the $A$ subspace.
-Finally, Eqs.~(\ref{eq:auxAIM}-\ref{eq:GDMFT_A}) are iterated self-consistently starting with an initial guess (typically $\mathbf{\Sigma}^{\sigma}_{A}=0$) until convergence.
+where the Green's function $\mathbf{G}^{\sigma}_A$ includes the many-body self-energy and the double-counting correction (see Sec.~\ref{sec:dc} for the details).
+The chemical potential $\mu$ can either be determined self-consistently to fix the total occupation of the active space (e.g., to preserve the DFT occupation of the $A$ subspace) or set to a predefined value.
+Finally, Eqs.~(\ref{eq:auxAIM}-\ref{eq:GDMFT_A}) are iterated self-consistently starting from an initial guess (typically the uncorrelated solution with $\mathbf{\Sigma}^{\sigma}_{A}=0$) until convergence.

-More in detail, in AIM $\alpha$ the impurity electrons interact through a screened local Coulomb repulsion projected onto atom $\alpha$, i.e., $\mathbf{U}_{\alpha} = (\mathbf{U}_A)_{ij,kl} \mid i,j,k,l \in \alpha$~\footnote{This approximation neglects non-local interaction terms, which could otherwise be taken into account either at the mean-field level or within alternative implementations, such as extended DMFT~\cite{?}.}.
+In more detail, in AIM $\alpha$ the impurity electrons interact through a screened local Coulomb repulsion projected onto atom $\alpha$, i.e., $\mathbf{U}_{\alpha} = \mathbf{U}_{A;ij,kl} \mid \{i,j,k,l\} \in \alpha$~\footnote{This approximation neglects non-local interaction terms, which could otherwise be taken into account either at the mean-field level or within alternative implementations, such as extended DMFT~\cite{sunPRB66}.}.
 Moreover, the impurity is embedded in a self-consistent \emph{bath} of non-interacting electrons, which describes the rest of the electronic system, encoded in the hybridization function

-Also within R-DMFT, it is convenient to use ED to solve the AIMs to have direct access to retarded functions.
-This requires to \emph{discretize} the hybridization function with a finite number of bath orbitals, described by orbital energies $\epsilon^{\sigma}_{m}$ and hopping parameters to the impurity $t^{\sigma}_{mi}$.
+Also within R-DMFT, it is convenient to use an ED impurity solver for the AIMs to have direct access to retarded functions.
+This requires a \emph{discretization} of the hybridization function with a finite number of bath orbitals, described by orbital energies $\epsilon^{\sigma}_{m}$ and hopping parameters to the impurity orbital $t^{\sigma}_{mi}$.
 The hybridization parameters together with the local Coulomb blocks $\mathbf{U}_\alpha$, define the AIM Hamiltonian

-where $c^{(\dagger)}_{i\sigma}$ and $a^{(\dagger)}_{m\sigma}$ denote the annihilation (creation) operator of an electron at LO $i$ with spin $\sigma$, or at bath orbital $m$ with spin $\sigma$, respectively.
+where $c^{(\dagger)}_{i\sigma}$ and $a^{(\dagger)}_{m\sigma}$ denote the annihilation (creation) operator of an electron at LO $i \in \alpha$ with spin $\sigma$, or at bath orbital $m$ with spin $\sigma$, respectively.
 Once the many-body spectrum of the AIM is known, the local self-energy is evaluated in terms of the local Green's function $\mathbf{G}^{\sigma}_{\alpha}$ as